mikkelbu/reading-list/README.md

 The last couple of years and which I can remember.
 The years might also be wrong :).

 ## 2025
+* "Of Mice and Men" by John Steinbeck
+* "Memory's Legion" by James S. A. Corey
 * "Leviathan Falls" - book 9 in "The Expanse" book series by James S. A. Corey
 * "Tiamat's Wrath" - book 8 in "The Expanse" book series by James S. A. Corey
 * "Persepolis Rising" - book 7 in "The Expanse" book series by James S. A. Corey